PrefLib/PrefLib-Data/FORMAT_SPECIFICATION.md

 When miscellaneous data are needed, we use the file extension DAT which has no specified format.
 CSV files are also sometimes used.

-- Metadata lines should all be at the start of the files.
-- There should not be line break between the metadata and the preferences section of a data file.
-- Alternative numbering should start at 1 and not at 0.
-- For the data types allowing for multiplicity, the same preference cannot appear twice, the multiplicity is there for that.
-- No two alternatives can have the same name.